Debt Crisis Follows Greece Getting A Second Look

 At Scott's meeting, the traders at PIMCO decided, hey, let's take a second look at Greece.
 Let's start lending them money.
 Let's buy a bunch of their bonds.
 And PIMCO was not the only one.

-Mr. SCOTT MATHER (PIMCO): And the market was basically giving Greece the benefit of the doubt, because they were a eurozone member, part of the club.
+SCOTT MATHER: And the market was basically giving Greece the benefit of the doubt, because they were a eurozone member, part of the club.

 DAVIDSON: Sure, Greece's governments were famous for their long history of lousy financial management.
 But now they promised to act like grownups, to be responsible.
 After all, they'll be carrying around the same currency as the Germans and the Fins.
 And Scott figured even if Greece did screw up, the richer countries would step in and help them out.